StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 To set up the SolarWinds integration you will need to have:

 * [StackState Agent V2](agent.md) installed on a machine that can connect to both SolarWinds (default via TCP port 17778) and StackState.
-* A running SolarWinds instance with a Network Performance Monitor (NPM) module.
+* A running SolarWinds Orion instance with a Network Performance Monitor (NPM) module.
-* A SolarWinds user with access to the required SolarWinds [API endpoints](#rest-api-endpoints).
+* A SolarWinds user with access to the required [API endpoints](#rest-api-endpoints).
     - The lowest access level is sufficient.
     - The user must not have any account limitations set that block access to nodes intended to be retrieved.

 ### Install

-Install the SolarWinds StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
+Install the SolarWinds Orion StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters:

 * **SolarWinds Instance URL**: The SolarWinds instance URL from which topology data will be collected.
 * **SolarWinds Instance Name**: The user-defined name of the SolarWinds account shown in configurations such as views.

 ### Configure

-To enable the SolarWinds check and begin collecting data from SolarWinds, add the following configuration to StackState Agent V2:
+To enable the SolarWinds Orion check and begin collecting data from SolarWinds, add the following configuration to StackState Agent V2:

-1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/SolarWinds.d/conf.yaml` to include details of your SolarWinds instance:
+1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/orioncheck.d/conf.yaml` to include details of your SolarWinds instance:
     * **url** - the REST API URL, uses HTTPS protocol for communication.
     * **user** - a SolarWinds user with access to the required [SolarWinds API endpoints](#rest-api-endpoints).
     * **password** - use [secrets management](../../configure/security/secrets_management.md) to store passwords outside the configuration file.